 Thumb drives, pen drives, USB flash memory sticks, or whatever you want to call them, are slow.
 They are especially slow when writing to them, such as when copying files using Explorer.
 They just don’t have the write speed of an internal disk drive, and SSDs are in a different league.

-One reason for the slow speed is because Windows plays safe with them.
+One reason for the slow speed compared to an internal SSD or even a disk drive is because Windows plays safe with them.
 A thumb drive can be yanked out at any time and if files are being written to it, they could be corrupted.
 An internal drive has no such problems because they cannot be removed.

-By using a slightly riskier setting, it is possible to increase the write speed of the device (writing is slower than reading).
+By using a slightly riskier setting, it is possible to increase the write speed of the device (writing is usually much slower than reading).

 Windows 10 will be used in this guide, but it applies to Windows 7 and 8 too.